 The final course grade is reflective of the student’s achievement of the course expectations.
 The instructor considers all evidence by way of observations, conversations, and student products (assignments, projects, tests).

-In e2 program, seventy per cent of the grade will be based on evaluation conducted throughout the course in the following four of categories:
+In e2 and e3 courses, seventy per cent of the grade will be based on evaluation conducted throughout the course in the following four of categories:

 – Knowledge & Understanding – subject-specific content and comprehension of its meaning